 Emperor Xerxes the Great commanding the Persian Navy at the Battle of Salamis

-478 B.C.E. -was the wife of King Xerxes the Great and Persia’s first Jewish queen and heroine of the Biblical Book of Esther which is named after her and recounts how a Persian king helped protect the Israelite nation from annihilation.
-In many ways, Esther’s story reads like a “Cinderella tale”.
-Many scholars are concerned over Esther’s historical accuracy since it is hard to distinguish authentic history from fiction in biblical texts.
-According to the Biblical Book of Esther King Xerxes of Persia held a one hundred and eighty-day feast in Susa to display the vast wealth of his kingdom and the splendour and glory of his majesty.
-When the king’s heart was “merry with wine,” the king ordered his seven chamberlains to summon Queen Vashti to come before him and his guests wearing her royal crown, in order to display her beauty.
-She refused to come since the Susa feast had lasted for nearly six months and she did not want to embarrass herself in front of all the drunken royal guests, thus she left the palace.
+Esther(born Hadassah) was the wife of King Xerxes the Great and Persia’s first Jewish queen and heroine of the Biblical Book of Esther which is named after her and recounts how a Persian king helped protect the Israelite nation from annihilation.
+In many ways, Esther’s story reads like a Cinderella tale.
+Many modern scholars are concerned over Esther’s historical accuracy since it is hard to distinguish authentic history from fiction in biblical texts.
+According to the Biblical Book of Esther King Xerxes of Persia held a one hundred and eighty-day feast in Susa to display the vast wealth of his empire to the world and the splendour and glory of his majesty.
+When the king’s heart was merry with wine, the king ordered his seven chamberlains to summon Queen Vashti to come before him and his guests wearing her royal crown, in order to display her beauty.
+She refused to come since the Susa feast had lasted for nearly six months and she did not want to embarrass herself in front of all the drunken royal guests all over again, thus she left the palace at night.
 Furious at her refusal, the King asked his wise men and the seven princes of Persia for advice, they advised the King to search for a new queen.
-The King followed this advice and banished the rebellious Queen Vashti from his sight and then began searching for a new queen by means of a beauty contest.
+The King followed this advice and banished the rebellious Queen Vashti and then began searching for a new queen by means of a large-scale nationwide beauty & talent contest.

 Shahbanu Esther Welcomed by Emperor Xerxes the Great

 Xerxes the Great with Shahbanu Queen Esther under the Lion in the Palace